Standards of practice for pharmaceutical care are:

 Drug therapy problems are identified from the assessment findings.

-Drug therapy problems are validated with the patient, family, ...
+Drug therapy problems are validated with the patient, family, caregivers, and/or health ...